Isaac-Thomas/iotArduino/README.md

 * Sweetalert2
 [<br><img src="https://raw.githubusercontent.com/sweetalert2/sweetalert2/HEAD/assets/swal2-logo.png" width="250"/>](https://raw.githubusercontent.com/sweetalert2/sweetalert2/HEAD/assets/swal2-logo.png)

-Vue framework allowed for reactivity implementation and other useful features.
-Also allows for vuetify framwork support, making it easy to build a simple UI.
-Sweetalert library used to replace traditional javascript alerts with a more visually-appealing alternative.
+Utilizing the Vue.js framework allowed for reactivity implementation and other useful features.
+Vue.js also adds suport for the vuetify framwork, making it easy to build a simple UI.
+Sweetalert library is used to replace traditional javascript alerts with a more visually-appealing alternative.

+![Alert-picture][alert-picture]

 ## Hardware Partslist
 * 2 IR LEDs